hyperxpro/SourceEngineQueryCacher/README.md

-# SourceEngineQueryCacher
+# Source Engine Query Cacher
-Source Engine Query Cacher
+Source Engine Query Cacher for caching and responding A2S_INFO and A2S_PLAYER packets.

 ## How to run:
 1. Download and Install Java 11.